-I used to make my Whole30 Chipotle Barbacoa Beef recipe in the slow cooker, but these days I’m all about my Instant Pot because I’m kind of an Instant Pot fan-girl.
+I used to only use my slow cooker for recipes like this, because that’s what I had.
+But ever since I got my Instant Pot, I tend to use that more…. because I’ve kind of turned into an Instant Pot fan-girl.
 Don’t get my wrong, I love my slow cooker too, but my pressure cooker is the absolute best time-saver in my life right now.
-But don’t worry, even though my poor crock pot has been benched for a while, I’ve included a slow cooker adaptation to the recipe below.
+Don’t worry, even though my poor crock pot has been benched for a while, I’ve included a slow cooker adaptation to the recipe below.

-But back to the recipe!
+Okay, now back to this recipe!
 Fried plantains are absolutely unbelievable!
-If you haven’t made them yourself yet, I highly recommend them.
-They’re so simple to pan fry to perfection and just such a great Whole30 snack or side dish to any meal.
+Are you as obsessed with them as I am?
+If you haven’t made them yourself yet, I highly recommend dropping whatever you’re doing and going to the grocery story and to buy yourself some plantains.
+Seriously!
+They’re so simple!
+Just quickly pan fry them to perfection and enjoy as a Whole30 snack or side dish to any meal.
 They’re one of my favorite things all by themselves, so you know as I was making dinner last night, a few plantain slices were quickly fried, sprinkled with salt, and dipped in salsa.
 I had to crack open a Coconut Lacroix, too!

-Tip: The same way you want to wait until your bananas are brown when you cook banana bread, wait until your plantains go from green to yellow to brown/black before you fry them.
-I like to wait until the plantains are pretty much totally black with maybe almost no spots of yellow, because then they’ll be perfectly ripe and sweet, soft enough on the inside to only require a quick pan fry.
+The same way you want to wait until your bananas are brown when you cook banana bread, wait until your plantains go from green to yellow to pretty much completely brown/black before you fry them.
+I like to wait until the plantains are totally black with almost no spots of yellow, because then they’ll be ultra ripe and sweet, soft enough on the inside to only require a quick pan fry.
 Green plantains are great too, but they’re starchier and need to be cooked a second time.
-Just do a google search for “tostones” for a tutorial on that!
+Just do a google search for “Whole30 Tostones” or for a tutorial on that!

 Fried Plantain and Barbacoa Beef Sliders